Aircloak/aircloak/air/docs/content/configuration.md

 The `driver` parameter can be one of the following: `mongodb`, `postgresql`, `mysql`, `sqlserver`, `saphana`.
 The `parameters` json, then specifies the database connection parameters.

+Some of these drivers use ODBC protocol to talk to the database.
+These drivers are `sqlserver` and `saphana`.
+Since they rely on ODBC, they accept some additional optional connection parameters:

+  - `encoding` which has possible values of "latin1", "unicode", "utf8", "utf16", "utf32", "utf16-big", "utf16-little", "utf32-big", "utf32-little".
+  - `odbc_parameters` - ODBC specific parameters for the ODBC driver which is used to talk to the database.

 The database tables that should be made available for querying are defined in the `tables` section of the cloak config.
 The value of the `tables` key is a JSON object that looks as follows:

 ```